dhrubapuc23/dhrubapuc.github.io/_pages/teach.md

-I conducted the following undergraduate courses in **Cox's Bazar International University, Cox's Bazar** since from 2017 to 2018.
-I have several responsibilities including conducting theory and lab courses, creating and grading assignment and also conducting final exam.
+I conducted the following undergraduate courses in **Cox's Bazar International University, Cox's Bazar** from 2017 to 2018.
+I have several responsibilities, including conducting theory and lab courses, creating and grading assignments, and conducting final exams.

 | **Session** |                        **Course Tittle**                       | **Number of Student** |
 |:-----------:|:--------------------------------------------------------------:|:---------------------:|